 Practice 1

-Write a function called average_file(opened_file)
+Write a function called average_file(opened_file), which takes

 as a parameter an opened file.
 The opened file is a file that contains only